Jilani30391/JJTRAVELS/README.md

 1)QnA maker 2)Static webapps 3)Azure Bot Service

+For creating Question and Answer pair, I have used QnAMaker.
+I integreted QnAMAker with Web App bot.
+Then for hosting I have used Static Web App Service.

 # Azure Static Web Apps:

 Following are some key features of Azure Static Web Apps that made me choose this service: